bkirwi/coast/README.md

 - **Easy:** Streams are built up and wired together using a concise, idiomatic Scala API.
-These dataflow graphs can be as small or as large as you like: there's no pressure to cram all your logic in one big job, or to write a bunch of single-stage jobs and track their relationships by hand.
+These dataflow graphs can be as small or as large as you like: no need to cram all your logic in one big job, or to write a bunch of single-stage jobs and track their relationships by hand.

 - **Kafkaesque:** `coast`'s core abstractions are patterned after Kafka's